anynines/a9s-kubernetes-training/website/docs/kubernetes2/module-advanced-pods/24-exercise-rdy-stu.md

 ### Exercise: `initialDelaySeconds`

-`70-deployment-lvn2.yaml`
+`70-deployment-lvn2.yaml`:

+    apiVersion: apps/v1
+    kind: Deployment
+    metadata:
+      name: adv-pod-conf-depl
+      labels:
+          app: adv-pod-conf
+    spec:
+      selector:
+        matchLabels:
+          app: adv-pod-conf
+      replicas: 3
+      template:
+        metadata:
+          labels:
+            app: adv-pod-conf
+        spec:
+          containers:
+          - name: adv-pod-conf-con
+            image: fischerjulian/apc-demo-app:0.7.0
+            ports:
+              - containerPort: 4567
+            env:
+              - name: MY_POD_IP
+                valueFrom:
+                  fieldRef:
+                    fieldPath: status.podIP
+              - name: SLEEP_ON_STARTUP
+                value: "30"
+            livenessProbe:
+              httpGet:
+                path: /healthz
+                port: 4567
+              initialDelaySeconds: 35
+              periodSeconds: 3

 The demo app is now configured using the `SLEEP_ON_STARTUP` environment variable to become a slow starting application.
 The environment variable makes the application wait for `30s` before starting the webserver.
-However, the liveness probe is configured with `initialDelaySeconds: 3` so that the Kubelet waits for three seconds before performing the first liveness probe.
+However, the Liveness Probe is configured with `initialDelaySeconds: 3` so that the Kubelet waits for three seconds before performing the first Liveness Probe.
 As this probe will never succeed (`3 < 30`), corresponding containers will fail and enter a crash loop.
 The application will never become operational.

 Setting `initialDelaySeconds` to let's say `35` solves the crashloop problem and the application eventually starts.
 However, during the startup the corresponding Service already routes traffic to the application although it isn't ready, yet.
 You may encounter error messages such as: